MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 Custom NACLs can be created for a specific VPC and are initially associated with NO subnets.
 They have explicit deny on everything.

+### Summary

+* Stateless.
+* Only impacts data crossing subnet boundary.
+* Work only with IPs/CIDR, ports and protocols - no logical resources.
+* Network ACLs are unique in terms of being able to explicitly deny certain IP ranges.
+* NACLs cannot be assigned to AWS resources - only subnets.
+* Used together with Security Groups to add explicit Deny (Bad IPs/Nets).
+* Each subnet can have ony NACL (default or custom).
+* A single NACL can be associated with **many subnets**.